Mogami-class cruiser: Design

 For the 1931 Fleet Replenishment Program, believing themselves understrength in cruisers, the IJN chose to build to the maximum allowed by the Washington Naval Treaty.
 This resulted in the choice of 155 mm guns in five triple turrets (a first for Japan) in the Mogamis, also capable of 55° elevation, making the Mogamis one of the very few classes of cruiser to have a dual purpose (DP) main battery; this was coupled with very heavy anti-aircraft protection, as well as the standard reloadable, turreted torpedo launchers, also unique to the IJN.

 To save weight and improve transverse stability, the class was given a more compact and lower superstructure, made of aluminium, which was welded rather than riveted.
 Only ten boilers could be fit under the weight limits (compared to twelve in the previous Takao and Myōkō classes), and the chimney arrangement was designed to minimize weight as well; the middle funnel featured no chimney of its own, instead venting its exhaust gasses into the underside of the forward chimney, which itself was reclined from its base so that, at its top, it merged with the aft funnel's chimney.
 The new geared impulse turbines added 22,000 shp over Atago, increasing the top speed by 1.5 kn.
 Protection, however, was not stinted on; the class proved able to take substantial punishment.

 The declared weight was 8,500 tons, though the true design weight was 9,500 and at trials they would displace 11,169 tons.
+“They must be building their ships out of cardboard or lying” said the Royal Navy’s Director of Naval Construction (DNC) in 1935 when briefed by Naval Intelligence about the public displacement figure announced by the Japanese.

 The designers, however, had overreached; excessive topweight led to instability, and gunnery trials revealed cracking hull welds.
 Hull bulges were retrofitted to Mogami and Mikuma, and added to Kumano and Suzuya, increasing beam to 20.5 m and displacement to 11,200 tons, cutting speed by 2 kn.